To the lady who spoke to me in aisle 5 today,

 I know your words were offered as a gentle token of encouragement and solidarity to help me get through a tough moment.
 What wasn’t said is that at one point in your life, you were probably standing right where I was — in the middle of a supermarket with your children in tow, trying to hurry them out before another tantrum ensued.
 But still, instead of feeling supported by your words, I felt an inner twinge of guilt, like I always do when I hear this advice.
 I hear this sentiment so often that I have to wonder: Are other moms enjoying every moment?
 Maybe I’m flawed and out-of-step with my fellow mothers, but I sure am not making an effort to slow down and enjoy it all.

-I don’t enjoy every moment as a mother.
+I do not enjoy every moment as a mother.
 I don’t even enjoy nearly every moment.
-Sure, there are sh*t moments in parenting that no one enjoys.
+Sure, there are some crap moments in parenting, those moments that no one enjoys.
 (For example, potty training a stubborn toddler, or having to fish poop out of a bathtub with your bare hands while your kids scream about how it’s floating right towards them.)

 But, even the regular old moments, the perfectly peaceful ones… much of the time I wouldn’t use the word “cherish” to describe them.
 I love my kids deeply, but this season of parenting feels marked by so much repetition and tedium that rather than cherishing moments, I often find myself just trying to get through the day.
 Like so many other moms out there, I spend my days cooking meals, wiping butts, and reading brightly illustrated books.
 My nights are spent getting caught up on laundry, cleaning dishes, and falling asleep to that same rerun of Friends I’ve tried getting through for the past week.